nestybox/sysbox-ee/docs/troubleshoot.md

 }
 ```

-When this file is changed, the Docker daemon needs to be restarted:
+If this file is changed, the Docker daemon needs to be restarted:

 ```console
 # systemctl restart docker.service
 ```

 **Note:** The sysbox installer automatically configures the `/etc/docker/daemon.json`
 file to add the `sysbox-runc` runtime to it, and restarts the Docker daemon.
+Thus
+this error is uncommon.

 ## Bind Mount Permissions Error

 When running a system container with a bind mount, you may see that
 the files and directories associated with the mount have
-`nobody:nouser` ownership when listed from within the container.
+`nobody:nogroup` ownership when listed from within the container.

 This typically occurs when the source of the bind mount is owned by a
 user on the host that is different from the user on the host to which